summonholmes/ytdl-explorer/README.md

 1. Right-click on "Raw" and save the file
 2. Double-click on the .reg file and confirm adding the keys to the registry
 3. Download Windows Terminal
+4. Add the custom ytdl profile from the settings.json
-4. Copy the video link, go to the folder where you want to download it
+5. Copy the video link, go to the folder where you want to download it
-5. Right click on the empty space and choose youtube-dl
+6. Right click on the empty space and choose youtube-dl
-6. Voilà!
+7. Voilà!

 This script requires **youtube-dl** and **ffmpeg**.
 **To install youtube-dl and ffmpeg:**